NHSDigital/RAP_example_pipeline_python/README.md

 Click the "Code" button above, click the "Codespaces" tab, and then click the "+" button to create a new codespace.
 The environment may take a minute or two to build when you load it for the first time.

 ## Running the pipeline

-To run the pipeline, enter the following command into the terminal.
-Make sure you are in the same folder as the `create-publication.py` file:
+Before running the pipeline, make sure you are in the same folder as the `create-publication.py` file by entering the following command into the terminal:
+`cd RAP_example_pipeline_python`

+To run the pipeline, enter the following command into the terminal:
 `spark-submit --master local create_publication.py`

 ## Project structure